J0S39H-MC/financialpy/README.md

-# FinancialPy
-Financial Calculations in Python
+# FinancialPy - Financial Calculations

-Financial calcuations to aid in learning python and finance.
+Python calcuations to aid in learning python and finance.